Friday, 10 November 2017 (Applications now closed)

 [The subsidised rate for Victorian interpreters is made possible by the Victorian Department of Premier and Cabinet’s Professional Development Program for Translators & Interpreters.
 The full cost is $216.]

 Applications have now closed.
-Please fill out the Monash T&I PD Expression of Interest form if you wish to be notified of courses as soon as the application process opens.
+Please join our mailing list if you wish to be notified of courses as soon as the application process opens.

 Participants are required to attend the full day.
 Certificates of Completion will be issued to participants who attend all face-to-face hours of the course.